 Tip 3 – Zoom out further than you expect

-One lesson I’ve learnt from shooting fireworks is that I initially set up my camera, I tend to zoom in too much.
+One lesson I’ve learnt from shooting fireworks is that when I initially set up my camera, I tend to zoom in too much.
 As soon as the fireworks start shooting up into the sky, you may realise the fireworks are taking up more of the sky than you have in shot.
 This means you’ll have to zoom out and potentially recompose and refocus the shot – things that can lose you critical time.

 My suggestion therefore, assuming you have a camera or lens that has a zoom function, is to zoom out as far as you can.
 You can always crop your images, or zoom in a bit as the show progresses.